ahmedelshaikh20/ahmedelshaikh20/README.md

 ## 🚀 About Me

-I'm **Ahmed Salah**, a passionate **Software Engineer** and current **Master’s student** based in **Germany**, with a solid background in **Computer Science & Engineering**.
+I'm **Ahmed Salah**, a passionate **Software Engineer** , with a solid background in **Computer Science & Engineering**.

-I enjoy working across the tech stack and love building software that is clean, scalable, and impactful.
+I enjoy working across the tech stacks and love building software that is clean, scalable, and impactful.
 I’m driven by curiosity and the desire to solve real-world problems through technology.

 Right now, I’m continuing my academic journey while staying hands-on with development projects, constantly learning, and embracing new tools, frameworks, and ideas.
 Whether it’s contributing to something meaningful or just tinkering with something new, I’m always up for a challenge.